oslabs-beta/cat-a-log/README.md

 Your chosen Integrated Development Environment (i.e. VS Code) must already be connected to AWS Lambda.
 For more guidance on setting up AWS Lambda we recommend following this helpful tutorial from AWS: <a href="https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started-hello-world.html" target="_blank">Deploy Hello World Application with AWS SAM</a>

 **Installation:**
-1. Install our package using the command `npm install cat-a-logs` then import the function and cache into your js file that connects to AWS Lambda `import { cache, catalog } from "cat-a-logs/index.js";` Check out Cat-A-Log on npm using the attached link:
+1. Install our package using the command `npm install cat-a-logs` then import the functions into your js file that connects to AWS Lambda `import { deployCatalog, catalog } from "cat-a-logs/index.js";` Check out Cat-A-Log on npm using the attached link:
 <a href="https://www.npmjs.com/package/cat-a-logs?activeTab=readme" target="_blank">Cat-A-Log</a>

 2. Now enter your arguments into the catalog function!
 Let's go through each argument one at a time and see what this looks like.
 First let's take a look at the function definition: